apache/trafficcontrol/docs/source/development/traffic_monitor.rst

 ***************
 Introduction
 ============
-Traffic Monitor is an HTTP service application that monitors caches, provides health state information to Traffic Router, and collects statistics for use in tools such as Traffic Portal and Traffic Stats.
+Traffic Monitor is an HTTP(S) service application that monitors caches, provides health state information to Traffic Router, and collects statistics for use in tools such as Traffic Portal and Traffic Stats.
 The health state provided by Traffic Monitor is used by Traffic Router to control which caches are available on the CDN.

 Software Requirements
 =====================